electerious/Rosid/readme.md

 Type: `Object` Default: `{}` Optional: `true`

 A save place to store route-specific properties, settings or data.
-All args are accessible inside the corresponding handler.
+All args are accessible inside the corresponding handler using `route.args`.

 ## Handlers